SGM Degree / Materials Science and Engineering

 General Baccalaureate earned before 2021: Science Baccalaureate

-- Assessments by the teaching team, opinions of the class council, and motivation for the program
+• Evaluations from the teaching staff, recommendations from the homeroom committee, and motivation for the program

 testimonials